danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

  }
 }
 ```
-Since the program is running over time in the draw() function, which means the Tofu will be continuously moving and displaying, as well as disappearing on the screen once a Tofu reaches the edge of the table.
-Hence, there are some calculation behind for every frame such as the x position in particular.
-An object has behaviors, which can perform action(s) in different ways.
-We have created two behaviors earlier in the class section: move() and show().
+Since the program is running all the time in the draw() function, which means the tofu(s) will be continuously moving and displaying, as well as disappearing on the screen once a tofu reaches the edge of the table.
+Hence, there are some calculation behind for every frame such as the x position in particular that is derived from the speed and the previous position.

 ```javascript
 tofu[i].move();
 tofu[i].show();
 ```
-The two important lines here are used to tell the computer to move the and show the tofus.
+The two important lines above instruct the tofu(s) to move and show on a screen.
 The number of total tofu would be depended on how many objects have been created.
 You can check the amount of objects by using `tofu.length` and update each tofu with a for-loop.

 **(Step 6) Trigger point**: Think with the holistic logic